 FinOps provides cost allocation models and intelligent cost profiling to help you gain insights into metering and billing and allocate container costs in multiple dimensions.
 FinOps allows you to view cost insights based on the cluster, namespace, node pool, and application dimensions.

-• You can view cluster resources and their costs in the cluster dimension.
-These statistics help you learn the overall heath status of your cluster spending.
+The cluster dimension provides comprehensive insights into overall resources and costs, helping to identify cost trends and anomalies.
 The first and foremost thing that you need to pay attention to is whether the fluctuation of the cluster spending meets your expectation.
 If the fluctuation of the cluster spending does not meet your expectation, troubleshoot the issue and locate the cause.

-• You can view resource and cost information by namespace in the namespace dimension.
+The namespace dimension allows you to filter and display resource and cost information for each namespace.
 To use namespace dashboards to analyze costs, make sure that your departments or business systems are classified by namespace.
 Then, you can view the allocated costs by department or business system.

-• You can view the costs of cluster resources in the node pool dimension.
+The node pool dimension delivers cost insights from the perspective of node pools.
 Most cluster costs are incurred by Elastic Compute Service (ECS) instances, which are managed by O&M engineers.
 Node pool cost insights can help you analyze the costs of node pool resources and choose a proper billing method.

 Cost optimization

-The cost optimization feature of the cost management suite provides various methods to help enterprises optimize costs in different cloud-native scenarios.
+The cost optimization feature provides multiple strategies to identify and minimize resource waste.
 After you use cost insights to monitor and explore the trends of resource costs and resource waste, you can use the cost optimization feature to select and enforce an optimization strategy to avoid resource waste.

 The cost optimization feature allows you to create resource profiles for Kubernetes-native workloads.
 The feature analyzes the historical resource usage data and then provides resource specification recommendations for containers.
 This greatly simplifies the configuration of resource requests and limits for containers.
 For more information, see Resource profiling.